-Finally, we note that progress in theoretical social science has been slow compared to that of other natural sciences.
-The nascent field of socio-physics\cite{galam,sociophysics2} shows some signs successes; however, socio-physics argues principally by fortuitous analogy to known phenomena in physics.
-We have been able to provide a missing piece of a genuine scientific model in the form of an underlying causal justification for these similarities.
-Our universality argument, built on the Promise Theory of agent interactions with trust as a currency of economic accounting, provides just that missing piece.
+Ultimately, we might note that progress in theoretical social science has been slow compared to that of the other natural sciences.
+As a nascent field, socio-physics\cite{galam,sociophysics2} shows some successes; however, socio-physics argues principally by fortuitous analogy to known phenomena in physics.
+Here, we have been able to provide a missing piece of explanation for a genuine scientific model, with an underlying causal justification for such similarities---they are no longer merely fortuitous.
+Our universality argument, built on the Promise Theory of agent interactions with trust as a currency of economic accounting, provides just that missing link.

 Acknowledgment: MB is grateful to Gy\"orgy Busz\'aki for discussions about the neuroscience.
 This work was supported by a grant from the NLnet Foundation (2023).
 RD acknowledges funding by ERC Advanced Research grant (\#295663).